 Finally on the back of the lapbook we pasted an envelope for Samira to store her Telling Time Worksheets.

 I printed off some worksheets for her to complete to test her understanding of both analogue and digital clocks.
-The set of 9 worksheets are available to download from my BOX File Share Widget which you will find as you scroll down the menu on the right of the screen.
-After many requests for the lapbook templates I have also made them available to download from my file share.
+The set of 9 worksheets are available to download in the link mentioned above.

 The worksheets test knowledge of time on the hour, half past the hour and 5 minute intervals and 1 minute intervals in both analogue and digital format.
 There are also worksheets for children to write the time in words as well as a blank set for you to create your own.